tjamcas/React-Training/Course3-Creating-and-Hosting-a-Full-StackSite/Class-Notes-Sec5-Hosting-the-Site.md

       - `git status` will reurn a scroll of all the files that have been flagged for commit
     - /4.
 To actually commit (not just flag/identify) files, type:
       `git commit -m "First commit"` where `"First commit"` is the commit message text
     - /5.
-Go to your GitHub account and create a new repository to where we will push our local files
+Go to your GitHub account and create a new repository -- name it `my-blog` -- to where we will push our local files.
+      Copy GitHub commands for "pushing an exisiting repository from the command line:
+      ```
+      git remote add origin https://github.com/tjamcas/my-blog.git
+      git branch -M main
+      git push -u origin main
+      ```
+      - This will require a GitHub personal access token - go to this link for instructions on setting up a PAT: <https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token>